 St. Mark’s offers a variety of Christian Education opportunities for adults and welcomes not only our own parishioners, but also members of the community interested in learning with us.
 Our wide-ranging curriculum features Bible study, timely topics, book discussions, videos, and guest speakers from within our community.
 Most of these programs are offered from September through May.
-Bible Study is offered in the Canterbury Room, 9:15-10:15am.
-GRCC is offering a Diversity Lecture Series from November through March.

 Groups meet on Sunday mornings for a few weeks to read and discuss books together.
 Recent readings include one of Richard Rohr’s books.

 Speakers from within our community address wide-ranging topics.
 Upcoming speakers from Heartside Ministries and Dwelling Place will share stories and offer opportunities for volunteer work.

 During Lent, we gather for a study series to share soup and conversation before focusing on different topics each year.
 Past Lenten Wednesday’s have included “Embracing Forgiveness” by Barbara Cawthorne Crafton, as well as Islam, Female Saints, Judaism, Hinduism and Buddhism.

 Education for Ministry